rubendleon/Demo-ContosoExpenseReporting/Demo.md

 <a name="segment2" />
 ### Migrating to Windows Azure with Virtual Machines & SQL Server 2012 ###

-1. Open the Web browser and navigate to the Windows Azure Portal at <http://windows.azure.com>
+1. Open the Web browser and go to the Windows Azure Portal at <http://windows.azure.com>

 1. Sign in with your Live ID.

 	![Sign in](Images/sign-in.png?raw=true "Windows Azure Portal Sign in")

-	Windows Azure Portal Sign in
+	_Windows Azure Portal sign in_

 	>**Speaking Point**
 	>